The Positiva Ambient Collection: Music

+Release and reception

-Release and receptionThe Positiva Ambient Collection was released by Positiva Records on 19 July 1993 and was among the first releases on the label.
+The Positiva Ambient Collection was released by Positiva Records on 19 July 1993 and was among the first releases on the label.
 In addition to its key release in the United Kingdom, it was also issued in Australia.
 Design agency The Unknown designed its album cover, and the album liner notes contain a joke excerpt from Andrew Weatherall's non-existent novel Sabres Rip Your Bunkers Off.
 In Billboard magazine, Dominic Pride described The Positiva Ambient Collection as "weighing in" on the compilations market which he described as "one area in which the majors and indies compete, and is a vital way of introducing new music to buyers."

 The album was released to critical acclaim.
 Andrew Perry of Select magazine rated the album perfect score of five out of five and said the album proves that ambient house would continue to be popular.
 John Bush of AllMusic rated the album four and a half stars out of five and called the album "a nearly flawless collection of early-'90s ambient-techno."
 The album also helped establish the career of Beaumont Hannant, due to the inclusion of his song "Awakening the Soul"; in The Guinness Encyclopedia of Popular Music, writer Colin Larkin identified the album as where he "principally came to prominence."
 Nottingham based producer Ben Roberts (Xoundboy) noted that The Positiva Ambient Collection "lived permanently in my CD player for about a year."

 Following the release of The Positiva Ambient Collection and under the inspiration of its success, Positiva Records would establish the Phase series of compilations in 1994 that featured exclusive mixes from the label, beginning with Positiva: Phase One (1994).
 Several of the artists who signed to Positiva between the release of Ambient Collection and Positiva: Phase One did so in reply to the message in the liner notes of The Positiva Ambient Collection, "We want to hear your tapes!", complete with contact information.